kearutherford/HubbardBrookForestAnalytics/README.md

 as measured by their density (i.e., mass/volume).
 We accounted for the decay and degrade of standing dead trees by discounting the live biomass estimates based on vigor.
-For trees/saplings with a vigor code of 4, the discount rate is 0.7283 (above-ground live tree biomass x 0.7283).
-For trees/saplings with a vigor code of 5, the discount rate is 0.5683 (above-ground live tree biomass x 0.5683).
+For trees/saplings with a vigor code of 4, the discount rate is 0.7283 (aboveground live tree biomass x 0.7283).
+For trees/saplings with a vigor code of 5, the discount rate is 0.5683 (aboveground live tree biomass x 0.5683).

 ## Species code tables